woodpecker-ci/woodpecker/docs/blog/2023-12-12-podman-image-builds/index.md

     secrets: [registry_login_token]
 ```

-As you can see I'm using this workflow over at gitlab.com.
-It should work with GitHub as well with adjusting the registry login.
+As you can see, I'm using this workflow over at gitlab.com.
+It should work with GitHub as well, with adjusting the registry login.

 You may have to adjust the `when:` to your needs.
 Furthermore, you must check the `trusted` checkbox in project settings.
-Therefore be sure to run trusted code only in this setup.
+Therefore, be sure to run trusted code only in this setup.

 This seems to work fine so far.
 I wonder if anybody else made this work a different way.